google/testrun/docs/get_started.md

 - Ensure that all hardware and software prerequisites are met.
 - Verify that the network interfaces are connected correctly.
-- Check the configuration in the `local/system.json` file.
+- Check the configuration settings.
-- Refer to the Test Run documentation or ask for further assistance from the support team.
+- Refer to the Testrun documentation or ask for assistance in the issues page: https://github.com/google/testrun/issues